 “Think of a Yoga class someone in India might be looking to offer to a customer situated overseas.
-The trial class could cost $25 but it would possibly take $100 to service the transaction, which is unviable.
-So remittances below a $5,000 threshold would be unviable when made through traditional channels,” says Navin, adding that hundreds of entrepreneurs and new business ideas are being held back, because of inflated costs of remittances and new technologies not being allowed to disrupt the market.
+The trial class could cost $25, but cross-border payments below a certain threshold, around $1,000 would be unviable when made through traditional channels,” says Navin, adding that hundreds of entrepreneurs and new business ideas are being held back, because of inflated costs of remittances and new technologies not being allowed to disrupt the market.

 Kumar Gaurav, the founder and CEO of Cashaa, a neobank which provides banking services to businesses from the crypto industry, concurs with Navin’s views.

 “I feel that India is still skimming the surface of the crypto market.
 The true potential of the market is yet to be tapped into.
 In fact, in the last few months, cryptocurrency exchanges have seen a huge number of user registrations post the Supreme Court order which quashed the Reserve Bank of India’s (RBI) 2018 circular that had introduced a banking ban on cryptocurrencies,” says Gaurav.